 In the group decision-making that followed, during which each person has the opportunity to enter their own assessments, the possibility of the so-called "Collective opinion" - the unanimous opinion of all members of the group that occurs due to pressure on participants who have a different opinion.
 Namely, each member participated in a joint discussion and, individually, entering their assessment.
 In this way, in the final selection, the members of the group have more confidence in the chosen alternative.
 All participants received age-appropriate computer games and pre-selected according to criteria and played them for several days.
 After that, they were given instructions for completing the questionnaire and questionnaires.
 Instructions for completing the questionnaire were further clarified to all participants, with special care taken to ensure that the children who participated in the selection process understood the differences between the criteria as clearly as possible.
-During the completion of the questionnaires.
+During the completion of the questionnaire, the criteria were further clarified.
+All participants in the process successfully completed the questionnaires.
 After data collection, data entry into the Expert Choice software package was started.